by Calculated Risk on 4/28/2012 04:14:00 PM

-On Friday, Dave Altig asked Just how out of line are house prices?.
-Dr. Altig's post featured both a price-to-rent graph and the following real house price graph based on Professor Robert Shiller's work (credits: the graph is from Barry Ritholtz's The Big Picture blog and is an update of a New York Times graphic with a possible projection by Steve Barry).
+A year ago, Dave Altig asked Just how out of line are house prices?.
+Dr. Altig's post featured both a price-to-rent graph and a real house price graph originally from the NY Times based on Professor Robert Shiller's work.

 Click on graph for larger image in new window.